Playboy TV

-Playboy TV (originally The Playboy Channel) is a pay television channel based in the United States.
+Playboy TV (originally The Playboy Channel) is an American-based multinational premium television channel that is owned by Canadian pornographic media conglomerate Aylo.
+The service—which licenses its name from the American men's lifestyle and entertainment magazine founded by Hugh Hefner, under a branding agreement with owner and publisher PLBY Group—offers a broad range of adult entertainment programming consisting of softcore pornographic films, original series and documentaries.

+Playboy TV is distributed via cable, IPTV and satellite providers in the United States, Canada, Latin America, Europe, Japan, South Korea and Israel, and is sold on a pay-per-view basis in selected countries.

 History

-The adult-oriented, commercial-free premium channel Bravo! launched in the summer of 1979.
-Bravo! aired two PG or R-rated B movies twice each night, and debuted at least eight new movies per month.

-The following year, Bravo! was purchased by Rainbow Programing Services, a joint-venture of four cable companies led by Cablevision.
+Playboy TV originally launched in July 1979 as Bravo!, a nighttime-only premium channel targeted at adults that broadcast on Sunday and Monday nights.
+Founded by cable television provider Daniels & Associates, the service offered a double feature of PG or R-rated B movies that were broadcast twice each night, and premiered at least eight new movies per month.
+In July 1980, Daniels and fellow cable providers Cablevision and Comcast formed the joint venture Rainbow Programing Services (now AMC Global Media), which announced plans to merge Daniels-owned Bravo! and Cablevision-owned pay channel Action Plus into a single service that, along with a planned arts-focused premium channel that would share the same channel space, would transmit on the Comstar II satellite (under a lease agreement with the Times Mirror Company).

 Bravo! rebranded as Escapade on December 9, 1980, broadcasting on Tuesday through Saturday nights from 9:00 p.m. to 6:00 a.m.
 ET (or as early as 4:00 a.m. on some cable systems).
-The channel's Sunday and Monday night timeslots and former name were taken by Rainbow's other new pay service Bravo, which featured programming centered around the performing arts, foreign and arthouse films.
+The channel's former name and timeslots were taken by Rainbow's other new pay service Bravo, which featured programming centered around the performing arts, foreign and arthouse films.
 The satellite time utilized by the two networks was subleased from the National Christian Network.
 By July 1981, the service expanded to seven nights a week.

 In August 1981, Playboy Enterprises became half-owner of Escapade and announced a plan to produce original programming that reflected the contents of Playboy magazine beginning in early 1982.
-On January 21, 1982, the Playboy Channel on Escapade debuted as a four-hour programming block.
+On January 21, 1982, the Playboy Channel on Escapade debuted as a four-hour programming block on Thursday and Friday nights.
 The first program was an interview with John and Bo Derek, followed by footage of January playmate Shannon Tweed, the West German adult movie Vanessa, and magazine features including "Ribald Classics".
 Over the months that followed, Escapade would gradually increase the amount of Playboy programming.